-Testifying on behalf of Woodhull at various legislative hearings around the country, Ricci has established herself and Woodhull as the “go to” for non-partisan, human rights advocacy, often presenting contentious issues in a way that allows for collaborative dialog intended to build bridges and foster alliances.
-Woodhull’s testimony can be found on a wide variety of human rights and sexual freedom issues, from shackling of incarcerated women in labor to prostitution-free zones, marriage equality to the right to family, and freedom of speech and sexual expression.
+Testifying on behalf of Woodhull at various legislative hearings around the country, Ricci has established herself and Woodhull as the “go-to” for non-partisan, human rights advocacy, often presenting contentious issues in a way that allows for collaborative dialog intended to build bridges and foster alliances.
+Woodhull’s testimony can be found on a wide variety of human rights and sexual freedom issues, from the decriminalization of sex work to shackling of incarcerated women in labor, prostitution-free zones to marriage equality, the right to family, and freedom of speech and sexual expression.

 Ms. Levy is a professional member of the American Association of Sexuality Educators Counselors and Therapists (AASECT), the Sexuality and Aging Consortium at Widener University, the US Human Rights Network, the Free Expression Network (FEN), and the Council on Contemporary Families.
 She serves on the Steering Committee of the Free Expression Network (FEN), the Advocacy Committee of the American Association of Sexuality Educators, Counselors and Therapists (AASECT), the Advisory Council of the Sexuality and Aging Consortium at Widener, and is the Chair of the Sexual Rights and Gender Justice Working Group of the US Human Rights Network.